The most up-to-date information on COVID-19 measures in the Netherlands can be found here.

-Option B: Vaccinations administered in a third (non-EU) country
+Option B: Vaccinations administered in a non-EU country

-If you live in the Netherlands and have been vaccinated with an EMA- or WHO-approved vaccine in a third (non-EU) country and are able to demonstrate a certified vaccination certificate from your vaccination provider, you will be able to obtain a vaccination certificate in the Netherlands.
+If you live in the Netherlands and have been vaccinated with an approved vaccine in a non-EU country and are able to demonstrate a certified vaccination certificate from your vaccination provider, you can obtain an EU vaccination certificate in the Netherlands.
 To get your non-EU vaccine certificate approvied, call +31 30 800 2899 and make an in-person appointment in either Amsterdam, Rotterdam, Utrecht or Groningen.

 You will be sent the exact address with your appointment confirmation.
 You will need to take the following documents to your appointment: